prtkgoswami/Colorz/README.md

 # Colorz
-This is a Color Code Converter from Hex to RGB and Vice Versa.
+This is a Desktop App to convert from Hex to RGB and Vice Versa.
+Language: Python
+Library  Used: Tkinter

-This is just an INITIAL DRAFT....not complete....UI still needs some work
+* This is just an INITIAL DRAFT....not complete....UI still needs some work *